mjjstockman/ecomm/README.md

 ## User Stories

 A kanban was used to keep an agile view on user stories.
-This can be seen [here](https://github.com/users/mjjstockman/projects/23/views/1).
+This can be seen [here](https://github.com/users/mjjstockman/projects/23).

 ### Themes, Epics, Related User Stories, MOSCOW

 The following table was used to plan the development of the project.
 This helped to easily break down Themes into Epics, their related User Stories and prioritise their importance.
+This will be updated as devleopment progresses.

 | Theme | Epic | Related User Stories | MOSCOW | Completed |
 |--|--|--|--|--|